sebastiendamaye/deephunter/docs/intro.rst

 .. note::

-  Notice that bypassing the workflow logic and forcing statuses can be done via the admin panel, if necessary.
+  Notice that bypassing the workflow logic and forcing statuses can be done via the `admin panel <admin.html#bulk-actions>`_, if necessary.

 Statuses
 ========